cascadiajs/cascadiajs/app/markdown/2024/next-steps/sponsorships.md

 <h2 id="swag">Swag</h2>

 Gold sponsors can show off their brand by including 1 swag item in a bag that will be given to all attendees!
-The items need to be provided to CascadiaJS organizers by 7:00 am on June 20th so we can bag them up before attendees arrive.
+The items need to be provided to CascadiaJS organizers (at the registration table) by 7:00 am on June 20th so we can bag them up before attendees arrive.

 <h2 id="rentals">Rentals</h2>